Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 method of each Agent.
 Your implementation of this function must call `VectorSensor.AddObservation` to add vector observations.

-In order for an agent to learn, the total of all observations should include all the information an agents needs to accomplish its task.
+In order for an agent to learn, the observations should include all the information an agent needs to accomplish its task.
 Without sufficient and relevant information, an agent may learn poorly or may not learn at all.
 A reasonable approach for determining what information should be included is to consider what you would need to calculate an analytical